-Avoid the use chlorine-based bleach, as it weakens the fibres and reduces the quality of the towels.
+Avoid the use of chlorine-based bleach, as it weakens the fibres and reduces the quality of the towels.
+Non-bio detergents liquids are a safer choice than powders which often contain bleaching agents, the enemy of cotton.
 We also discourage the use of a fabric softener because it dramatically decreases absorbency in towels.
 The fabric conditioner also leaves a coating on the yarn which prohibits the amount of water the fabric can absorb.

 It’s important to remember that some of the everyday items used at home, such as facial cleansers, creams containing benzoyl peroxide, and even bathroom cleaners can damage a towel if they come in direct contact.
 Remember to rinse your hands of these products before handling a towel to prevent permanent loss of colour.
 If your towel does come in contact with any of these substances, gently wash with cold water before washing in a machine.

 Still not sure which kind of towel would be best for you?
 Woods Fine Linens has a long-standing passion for luxury linens dating back to 1733, and their experienced staff will be more than willing to help you come to an informed decision.
 Please don't hesitate to call 01423 530111 to discuss your requirements in detail, or visit their shop in Harrogate, North Yorkshire to experience the softness of their luxury towels for yourself.